 – the 50% stock relief for registered Farm Partnerships

 – the 100% stock relief for certain Young Trained Farmers.

-Stamp duty relief for inter-family transfers (Consanguinity Relief) is to be retained at 1% for a further 3 years.
+Stamp duty relief for Young Trained Farmers is being extended for a further 3 years until 31/12/2021.

 Earned Income Tax Credit